 Rayman Origins is also well known for making the fairy girls (all of them) absolutely blatant sex-objects, complete with Hartman Hips, Jiggle Physics, Suave voices (albeit in pig-latin), porno-like music when you save them and the trailer shows Rayman using his hair to blow Betilla's skirt up...also, Betilla created him, so that technically makes him his MOM.
 Just to top it off, the manual describes Betilla as a badASS.

 Some attribute the commercial failure of Shantae to this, among other factors.
 Shantae's cutesy, colorful graphics, goofy humor, being on the kid-friendly Game Boy Color, and a definitely present twinge of Girls Need Role Models certainly suggest it's a kid's game.
 The problem is, it's also strangely... sexy for something aimed at kids, and also more difficult than your average kid's game.

-The two Tales of Xillia games are this trope in Australia, where they somehow managed to get PG ratings despite the first game having violent deaths and occasional blood in cutscenes and pretty explicit sexual references (there's jokes about bondage kinks) and the second game being Bloodier and Gorier, featuring huge amounts of blood in death cutscenes, terrorist attacks complete with masses of bloody civillian bodies (in one of the first areas of the game, at that), sexual references as normal and incredibly dark themes towards the end of the game.
-(The main character has to murder his brother to save the world)
+The two Tales of Xillia games are this trope in Australia, where they somehow managed to get PG ratings despite the first game having violent deaths and occasional blood in cutscenes and pretty explicit sexual references (there's jokes about bondage kinks) and the second game being Bloodier and Gorier, featuring huge amounts of blood in death cutscenes, terrorist attacks complete with masses of bloody civilian bodies (in one of the first areas of the game, at that), sexual references as normal and incredibly dark themes towards the end of the game.
+(The main character has to murder his brother to save the world.)